 Located about an hour east of Portland, the Draper Girls Farm guarantees family fun, with friendly farm animals for kids to pet and dwarf-sized trees, so no apple is too far out of reach for tiny hands.
 The Drapers’ garden is also available for picnics with incredible views of nearby Mount Hood and Mount Adams.
-Don’t forget to grab some cinnamon-sugar dried apples and a jug of non-pasteurized apple cider mill before you leave!
+Don’t forget to grab some cinnamon-sugar dried apples and a jug of non-pasteurized apple cider before you leave!

 Kiyokawa Family Orchards

 Located on the Hood River County Fruit Loop, Kiyokawa Family Orchards were established in 1951 by Mamoru Kiyokawa, a first-generation Japanese American who spent much of World War II in an internment camp.
 Today, this farm boasts a whopping 92 varieties of apples (including 25 U-pick options, the largest variety in the region) as well as 3 acres (1.2 hectares) of Asian pears.
 Young apple pickers will love the play area and hay wagon rides, and the whole family can enjoy award-winning pies, turnovers, local honey, jams and more from the Kiyokawa fruit stand.